julik/sylens/README.markdown

 * SyLens for images, footage and roto (works on all channels)
 * SyUV for undistorting projected UVs in your geometry
 * SyShader for undistorting in texture space (material modifier)
-* SyCamera for rendering from ScanlineRendered with lens redistortion baked in
+* SyCamera for rendering from ScanlineRender with lens redistortion baked in

 To get started right away, have a look at the sample.nk test file included with the plugin.